 Several small gravel pit operations are active in the watershed; rock is used locally in the construction of forest roads.
 Rock pits range in size from a quarter acre to two acres and are regulated under the DNR Forest Practices Rules (WAC 222-24-060).
-No other active mining operations presently take place in the watershed.
+No other active mineral extraction or mining operations presently take place in the watershed.